Welcome to Year 1

 General Reminders

-• Homework will be given out on a Friday and is to be returned no later than Tuesday.
+Homework will be sent out digitally, via Showbie on a Wednesday and is to be returned no later than Monday.
 We do ask that you please take the time to support your child with the tasks set as these will complement the work we are doing in school.
+Homework needs to be completed in the books provided.

-• The children will continue to use their own water bottle which they can access throughout the day.
-Replacement bottles can be purchased through ParentPay.
+The children will continue to use their own water bottle which they can access throughout the day.
+Replacement bottles can be purchased through MCAS.

 As readers, we will continue to develop our phonic knowledge through daily Read Write Inc. sessions whilst also undertaking group guided reading.
 Through guided reading, we will enjoy sharing, and discussing, a variety of fiction and non-fiction texts.
 Children will develop improved fluency and the ability to summarise what they have read.
 They will learn to make sensible predictions, read beyond the text, and answer a range of questions appropriate to the book they are reading.
 We will continue to share high quality texts from the school reading spine as a class.